AviatrixSystems/Docs/StartUpGuides/CloudN-Nutanix-Startup-Guide.rst

    |imageNutanixCreateVMAddDisk|

 #.
 Add 2 NICs.
-Prior to creating these NICs you must create a separate VLAN for the Gateway.
-These 2 NICs should both be in that VLAN.
+These 2 NICs should both be in that VLAN you want Aviatrix running on.
+If you are doing Datacenter Extension (VLAN extension to AWS or Azure), You will need to pick the VLAN you created for this use case.

    |imageNutanixCreateVMAddNIC|